pawaters/docker1/README.md

 To prove it is the container's env, go to Home, compare with local home.

 *WRITE BETTER EXPLANATIONS OF TEAM SPEAK SETUP AND USER CONNECTION*
+01) DEBIAN / TEAM SPEAK:

+*SETUP*
-01) DEBIAN / TEAM SPEAK: # installing the necesarry packages, removig compressed bz2 file after extraction curl	-k (checking is the server secured, having proper SSL certificate) -L (location)
+installing the necesarry packages, removig compressed bz2 file after extraction curl	-k (checking is the server secured, having proper SSL certificate)
+	-L (location)
 	-J (make sure if there is already a same filename not be overwritten)